berrak/virtualbox/README.md

 ### Setting up each VM with NAT (not bridged networking)

 If not already done so, install a VM with the VirtualBox wizard (use *New* button) and use NAT (which is the default networking setup).

-Once the Debian installer starts, and with the site manifest as is, use 'web', 'mojo', 'php' and 'hard' as the *host name*, and here I use 'vbox.tld' as the VM *domain name*.
+Once the Debian installer starts, and with the site manifest as is, use 'web', 'mojo', 'php', 'hard', 'ruby' and 'python' as the *host name*, and here I use 'vbox.tld' as the VM *domain name*.
 Note that each VM domain *must* use the same domain name to deploy one universal site manifest for all VM's.

-Install *openssh-server* on each guest VM to provide secure access from host, thus there is no requirements to install Oracles' guest additions.
+Install *openssh-server* on each guest VM to provide secure access from host.
+There is no requirement to install Oracles' guest additions to share files.

 ### Initial Puppet preparations to run master and agent on same host 'mojo'